-The effluent limits recommended above have been reviewed for consistency with the WQMP.
-The proposed limits are not contained in the approved WQMP.
+The effluent limitations recommended in the draft permit have been reviewed for consistency with the WQMP.
+The proposed effluent limitations are not contained in the approved WQMP.
 However, these limits will be included in the next WQMP update.

-No priority watershed of critical concern has been identified in Segment 1806.
-However, the Peck's cave amphipod (Stygobromus pecki), Comal Springs dryopid beetle (Stygoparnus comalensis), Comal Springs Riffle Beetle (Heterelmis comalensis), and the fountain darter (Etheostoma fonticula) can occur in Comal County.
-This determination is based on the United States Fish and Wildlife Service's (USFWS) biological opinion on the State of Texas authorization of the TPDES (September 14, 1998, October 21, 1998 update).
-To make this determination for TPDES permits, TCEQ and EPA only consider aquatic or aquatic dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
+The discharge from this permit action is not expected to have an effect on any federal endangered or threatened aquatic or aquatic-dependent species or proposed species or their critical habitat.
+This determination is based on the United States Fish and Wildlife Service's (USFWS) biological opinion on the State of Texas authorization of the TPDES (September 14, 1998; October 21, 1998, update).
+To make this determination for TPDES permits, TCEQ and EPA only considered aquatic or aquatic-dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
+The determination is subject to reevaluation due to subsequent updates or amendments to the biological opinion.
 The permit does not require EPA review with respect to the presence of endangered or threatened species.
-This determination is subject to reevaluation due to subsequent updates or amendments to the biological opinion.